peterodero561/Login/README.md

 mysql
 ```

+ii.
 Execute the following sql code while in your MySQL session

 ```sql